-Our main entry time into training is in early December, although we occasionally also have a mid year (early June) intake as well.
-Recent changes to the funding of training positions mean that employing hospitals (District Health Boards - or DHB's) receive significant financial incentives to employ trainees who are either New Zealand Citizens or Permanent Residents.
+Our main entry time into training is in early February, although we occasionally also have a mid year (early August) intake as well.
+Recent changes to the funding of training positions mean that employing hospitals (District Health Boards – or DHBs) receive significant financial incentives to employ trainees who are either New Zealand Citizens or Permanent Residents.
 This may make it more difficult for applicants from overseas to get training positions in New Zealand unless there is a shortage of local applicants.

 All positions within the training programme are training positions in the sense that all positions are fully supervised, supported by the training programme, and all positions include time allocated to attend the Formal Education Course and pursue other avenues of training – typically half a day per week.
 Trainees are working towards Fellowship of the RANZCP, doing a five year specialist training programme.

 - Applications process on the Canterbury District Health Board website.
 You will need to select Psychiatry as your speciality.

 We think you will find training and living here to be rewarding, stimulating and enjoyable.

 Last updated May 2020.

 Royal Australian and New Zealand College of Psychiatrists psychiatry training in Christchurch, New Zealand